coreboot/coreboot/Documentation/distributions.md

 Heads is not just another Linux distribution – it combines physical hardening of specific hardware platforms and flash security features with custom coreboot firmware and a Linux boot loader in ROM.

+### Skulls

+[Skulls](https://github.com/merge/skulls) provides firmware images for laptops like the Lenovo Thinkpad X230.
+It uses upstream coreboot, an easy to use payload like SeaBIOS and Intel's latest microcode update.

+It simplifies installation and includes compact documentation.
+Skulls also enables easy switching to [Heads](#heads) and back.